krickert/search_indexer/README.md

 Here's a cartoon showing what this does:
 ![cartoon for managers](/docs/arch_diagrams/search_indexer-StreamFlow.drawio.svg)
 ## install directions
-Install this by first launching the standard servers needed for this app:
-* Kafka
-* solr

-Soon we will also need:
-key value document store
-each microservice be dockerized
+The docker directory has the latest confluent platform.
+It also contains a script that automatically creates all the needed topics for this application.

 (in progress)